SuperOfficeDocs/superoffice-docs/docs/en/marketing/tracked-links/learn/index.md

 ---
 uid: help-en-mailing-tracked-links
 title: Tracked links
 description: A link that you include in a mailing can be used to track responses from your customers and prospects.
-When your mailing’s recipients click on the link an action is being triggered.
+When your mailing's recipients click on the link an action is being triggered.
 author: SuperOffice RnD
 so.date: 06.29.2022
 keywords: Marketing